 Q1: SELECT v, COUNT(*) c FROM T GROUP BY v ORDER BY c DESC LIMIT 10

 Q2: SELECT * FROM T ORDER BY v LIMIT 10

-The first query is interested in attribute that is repeated most frequently whereas the second query is interested in top-10 rows.
+The first query is interested in an attribute that is repeated most frequently whereas the second query is interested in top-10 rows.
 Both queries benefit from the optimization, albeit to different degrees.
 Q1 seems an improvement of about 10% while Q2 is improved by 7.5x!
 Note that the first query spends a long time in the grouping phase and the effect of the optimization is subdued.
 The second query benefits considerably from the optimization.

 We are helping get a similar optimization in Apache Hive tracked here.
-This optimization available as part of the Qubole Data Service.
+This optimization is available as part of the Qubole Data Service.
 Signup today to get an account and give it a ride!
 If these sorts of problems interest you, ping us at [email protected].
 We’re hiring!